jitorodriguez/playground-chatground/README.md

 # playgorund-chatground

 Chatground playground to experiment with socket.io chat functionality.
 A simple chat that can interface between two or more people with a running chatlog.
-Basiccommands.

-Integration with chat bot services will serve as a testing ground for chat-bot functionality.
+Testing grounds for manipulating data sent to server ran chatbots and returning responses based on conditions.

-The chat program will also read chats live from streamers channel and have the bot test functionality based on this log feed.
+Base framework set for leverage.